bobmatyas/wp-block-ai-crawlers/readme.txt

 It should in theory.
 It just appends the directives to the `robots.txt` file.

-= Will this remove my site from existing data sets? =
+= Will this prevent my site from being indexed by search engines? =

-Unfortunately, no. However, it does tell bots that your site shouldn't be included in the future.
+No. Search engines follow differnt `robots.txt` rules.

 == Screenshots ==